tykind/tykind/README.md

 ## 👋 Greetings

 #### 📜 About me
-Born on September 21, 2007, I'm a young enthusiast navigating the corridors of high school.
-The digital realm of computers fascinates me—peeling back their layers, understanding their core.
+Born on September 21, 2007, I'm a young enthusiast navigating entering university.
+The digital realm of computers fascinates me—peeling back their layers and understanding their core.
 Beyond the screen, I maintain my balance by hitting the gym.

 🌐 Pronouns: He/Him

 #### ⚒️ My Craft
-As a full-stack developer and security researcher, I delve into a myriad of intriguing areas.
+I delve into many intriguing areas as a full-stack developer and security researcher.
 While it's tough to box my interests, there's a consistent thread of passion and curiosity.

 <details>
 <summary>:shipit: Tech Arsenal</summary>